ninxsoft/Boardies-Docs/docs/user-guide/widgets-text.md

     !!! warning
         We are getting output from the API Integration, however it is not in the format we want.

-        The output is currently displaying all data about all computers.
+        The output is currently displaying data about all computers.
 We only care about the total count.

 1. In the inspector, ensure **Display as total count** is switched on.

     Click **Test** again:

     ![Test Total Count](images/text%20test%20total%20count.png)

+!!!
+Success
+    The text widget's API Integration has been configured successfully.